 Make Money Blogging Is The Best

-I never would have imagined starting a personal finance blog would allow me to break free from Corporate America three years later, let me make money while traveling for months on end, and give me the opportunity to pivot into the financial technology space.
+I never would have imagined starting a personal finance blog would allow me to break free from Corporate America three years later.
+But blogging has enabled me to make money while traveling for months on end.
+Blogging has given me a tremendous amount of freedom.